Kate Mitchell (EastEnders): Storylines

 After quitting her job as a policewoman, Kate sets up a nail salon called "SophistiKate's."
-This escalates her romance with Phil until he later proposes to Kate, and she accepts.
-On their wedding day, however, she is troubled by the presence of her alcoholic father, Geoff (Maurice Roëves), specifically when he openly dislikes Phil until the pair make up for Kate's sake.
+Her romance with Phil escalates and he later proposes marriage, which she accepts.
+On their wedding day, however, she is troubled by the presence of her alcoholic father, Geoff (Maurice Roëves), specifically when he openly dislikes Phil, until the pair make up for Kate's sake.
 Another unwelcome presence is Lisa, who requests access to her daughter, Louise (Rachel Cox), and they agree.
-However, Lisa is unhappy that Louise lives with Phil and plans to reclaim their daughter with the help of his archenemy and Dennis' father, Den Watts (Leslie Grantham).
+However, Lisa is unhappy that Louise lives with Phil and she plans to reclaim their daughter with the help of his arch-enemy and Dennis' father, Den Watts (Leslie Grantham).
 After coaxing Phil into missing his date with Kate so he can partake in an armed robbery with him, Den sets Phil up for the crime and flees with all the money, which results in Phil getting arrested and jailed.
 As Kate learns about the situation, Den helps Lisa reclaim her residency, and she later departs Walford with Louise.
-When Kate discovers what Phil has done, she becomes disgusted and ends her marriage to Phil.
+When Kate discovers what Phil has done, she becomes disgusted and ends her marriage to him.
 On Christmas Day 2003, Kate is surprised when Phil escapes prison and confronts her.
-They partially make amends before he flees the square.
+They partially make amends before he flees the Square.

-In 2004, Kate made friends with Little Mo Mitchell (Kacey Ainsworth) after being the first person to learn that she had been raped by Graham Foster (Alex McSweeney), a man frequenting Queen Vic.
-Kate urges Mo to tell her what had happened but does not react well as it sparks childhood memories of when her mother was raped.
+In 2004, Kate makes friends with Little Mo Mitchell (Kacey Ainsworth) after being the first person to learn that she had been raped by Graham Foster (Alex McSweeney), a man frequenting the Queen Vic.
+Kate urges Mo to tell her what had happened, but she does not react well, as it sparks childhood memories of when her mother was raped.
 Kate takes Mo to the police to report the crime and supports her until Mo leaves Walford.
 Mo returns for the trial with her baby son, Freddie.
 Graham's mother approaches Mo and meets her grandson before commenting about another grandchild she cannot see.
 Kate reports this to the prosecution's legal team, and Graham is convicted of rape.